 - Don’t just pick without reviewing and justifying.
 There is no justification in a thesis for picking something just because it is easy to get.
 If possible all the things that are selected have at least been reviewed, and a sensible solution is selected (and justified).
 Try always to select a few competing methods and tools, and put them against each other.

 - Validate before Evaluate.
 You won’t believe the number of Vivas that I’ve done where I’ve asked if they validated their system or software before they went onto evaluating it.
 So “How do you confirm that it takes 5 milliseconds to get from here to there?, the wrong answer is “… because the package said it was 5 milliseconds”.
 Good experimenters will do “fag packet” calculations, to estimate things and know the limits of what they expect.
 I always like to see validation tests within the test data, so that the researcher knows that their system is working correctly.
 There’s nothing worse in finding there is a bug in your results after you have published them … so always have a sanity check.

 - Get that scientific method.
 There are so many occasions in a thesis where you have no idea what a graph is telling you, as the axis’ are not numbered properly, or where they are poorly scaled.
 If the variation is between 990 and 1000, don’t draw a graph which goes from 0 to 1000.
-Work out what the graph is trying to say, and pick the graph type (eg pie chart to show significant of one method against another) to show this.
+Work out what the graph is trying to say, and pick the graph type (eg pie chart to show the significance of one method against another) to show this.